Mark-Ball/MTG_rails_app/README.md

 ## User stories

+User stories and their implications for the features of MTG-marketplace are provided below.

+1. As a player, I want to be able to buy individual Magic cards, so I don't have to gamble on booster packs

+Implication: users should be able to view the details of individual cards before purchase, rather than buying without knowing the identity of the card

+2. As a player, I want to be able to sell cards I don't use, so that I may recoup some of my costs
+3. As someone who no longer plays Magic, I want to be able to sell my old cards, so I may recoup some of my costs

+Implication: users should be able to list cards for sale on the website.

-1. As a buyer, I want to be able to search all listings, so I may find the individual card I need
+4. As a buyer, I want to be able to search all listings, so I may find the individual card I need

+Implication: search functionality for listings should exist.

-2. As a seller, I want to be able to see the prices that a card is selling at, so that I may price my card most appropriately
+5. As a seller, I want to be able to see the prices that a card is selling at, so that I may set an appropriate price

+Implication: as much detail on transaction prices should be provided as possible.
+Ideally this would include a price history over several months.
+However considering the scope of the project, the feature to be implemented is that users can see the prices of all cards currently listed.

-3. As a seller, I want to be able to modify my listing after it is posted, so that I may correct any mistaken details I have entered
+6. As a seller, I want to be able to modify my listing after it is posted, so that I may correct any mistaken details I have entered

-4. As someone who no longer plays Magic, I want to be able to sell my old cards, so I may recoup some of my costs
+Implication: edit functionality should exist to change details of the listing, or even remove the listing completely.

-5. As someone speculating on Magic cards without actually playing, I want to be able to see the prices that cards are selling at, so that I may identify an opportunity for profit
+7. As someone speculating on Magic cards without actually playing, I want to be able to see the prices that cards are selling at, so that I may identify an opportunity for profit

+Implication: all visitors to the website should be able to view the listings without having to register on the site.

-6. As both a buyer and a seller, I want the site to handle payment, so I don't have to worry about it
+8. As both a buyer and a seller, I want the site to handle payment, so I don't have to worry about it

+Implication: a reputable third-party payment gateway such as Stripe should be used on the site.

-7. As a buyer, I want to be able to enter my delivery details once, so that I may save time on multiple transactions
+9. As a buyer, I want to be able to enter my delivery details once, so that I may save time on multiple transactions

+Implication: a user should have a persistent profile where information is automatically pulled from when necessary.

-8. As a seller, I want the website to identify the full card information with as little input from me as possible, so I don't have to manually enter all the details myself
+10. As a seller, I want the website to identify the full card information with as little input from me as possible, so I don't have to manually enter all the details myself
-9. As a buyer, I want the website to check that the details of all cards listed for sale are correct, so I am protected from fraud
+11. As a buyer, I want the website to check that the details of all cards listed for sale are correct, so I am protected from fraud

+Implication: the website should ask sellers only for the minimum information required to uniquely identify a card, then retrieve the details of each card from a database, rather than asking sellers to enter all the details.
+This makes the experience easier on sellers as they need to enter less information, and protects buyers because listing details cannot be falsified.

+12. As a user, no one should be able to edit my profile or buy or sell under my profile, so I have control over my activity on the site
+13. As a seller, no one should be able to edit my listings but me, so I have control over what I am selling

+Implication: an authentication system must exist which restricts users from accessing or editing certain information.

 ## The database structure